rogerkmoore/Talks/README.md

 # Talks
- Slides (and maybe videos) from various presentation
+ Slides (and maybe videos) from various presentations